jerpowel321/liri-node-app/README.md

     - Using the fs Node package, LIRI will take the text inside of random.txt file and use it to call one of LIRI's commands.
         - Try using this command a few times to see some of the random songs Liri recommends.

+5) On the fith command, <b>Goodbye Liri :)</b>
+    - Liri will display the following message *"Goodbye Human!
+Have a fantastic day :)"*
+    - The user will exit out of the App

 ## Built With
 - JavaScript